Faculty Members

 Schools and education from a sociological perspective

 My research consists of an objective, in-depth consideration of schools and education from a sociological perspective.
-I have previously used a statistical approach in studies entitled “Social classes that make use of shadow education in the form of cram schools and distance learning, and the effects of shadow education” and “The effect of experiencing violence in infancy and childhood on attitudes toward the acceptability of corporal punishment.”
+I have previously used a statistical approach in studies entitled, “Social classes that utilize shadow education such as cram schools and distance learning, and their effects” and “The effects of experiencing violence in infancy and childhood on attitudes toward the acceptability of corporal punishment.”
 Understanding these issues from the new framework of sociology will bring to light the true status of issues concerning education and schools.

 SANO Akiko